d2l-ai/d2l-en/chapter_attention-and-transformers/large-pretraining-transformers.md

 DistilBERT (lightweight via knowledge distillation) :cite:`sanh2019distilbert`, and
 ELECTRA (replaced token detection) :cite:`clark2019electra`.
-Moreover, BERT also inspired transformer pretraining in computer vision, such as in the vision transformer :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`, Swin transformer :cite:`liu2021swin`, and MAE (masked autoencoders) `he2022masked`.
+Moreover, BERT inspired transformer pretraining in computer vision, such as with vision transformers :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`, Swin transformers :cite:`liu2021swin`, and MAE (masked autoencoders) `he2022masked`.

 ## Encoder-Decoder

 Since a transformer encoder converts a sequence of input tokens into the same number of output representations, the encoder-only mode cannot generate a sequence of arbitrary length like in machine translation.
-Originally proposed for machine translation, the transformer architecture also has a decoder that autoregressively predicts the target sequence of arbitrary length, token by token, conditional on both encoder output and decoder output.
-For conditioning on encoder output, encoder-decoder cross-attention (multi-head attention of decoder in :numref:`fig_transformer`) allows target tokens to attend to all input tokens.
+Originally proposed for machine translation, the transformer architecture also has a decoder that autoregressively predicts the target sequence of arbitrary length, token by token, conditional on both encoder output and decoder output:
+(i) for conditioning on encoder output, encoder-decoder cross-attention (multi-head attention of decoder in :numref:`fig_transformer`) allows target tokens to attend to *all* input tokens;
-However, conditioning on decoder output is achieved by a *causal* attention pattern (masked multi-head attention of decoder in :numref:`fig_transformer`): any target token can only attend to past and present tokens in the target sequence.
+(ii) conditioning on decoder output is achieved by a *causal* attention pattern (masked multi-head attention of decoder in :numref:`fig_transformer`), where any target token can only attend to *past* and *present* tokens in the target sequence.

-To pretrain encoder-decoder transformers beyond human-labeled machine translation data, BART :cite:`lewis2019bart` and T5 :cite:`raffel2020exploring` are two concurrent encoder-decoder transformers pretrained on large-scale text corpora.
+To pretrain encoder-decoder transformers beyond human-labeled machine translation data, BART :cite:`lewis2019bart` and T5 :cite:`raffel2020exploring` are two concurrently proposed encoder-decoder transformers pretrained on large-scale text corpora.
 Both attempt to reconstruct original text in their pretraining objectives, while the former emphasizes noising input (e.g., masking, deletion, permutation, and rotation) and the latter highlights multitask unification with comprehensive ablation studies.